Android-x86

-Android-x86 is an unofficial port of the Android mobile operating system (developed by the Open Handset Alliance) for the Intel x86 platform.
+Android-x86 was an unofficial port of the Android mobile operating system (developed by the Open Handset Alliance) for the Intel x86 platform.
 It is an open source project designed to make Android run on devices powered by x86 processors (such as PCs), rather than RISC-based ARM chips.

 Developers Chih-Wei Huang and Yi Sun originated the project in 2009.
-The project began as a series of patches to the Android source code to enable Android to run on various netbooks, tablets and ultra-mobile PCs.
+The project began as a series of patches to the Android source code to enable Android to run on various netbooks, tablets and ultra-mobile PC.
 Huang was the project maintainer and as of 2021 active developers included Mauro Rossi and Michael Goffioul.
 As of 2025, the project is considered inactive or discontinued.

 Overview

 The OS is based on the Android Open Source Project (AOSP) with some modifications and improvements.
 Some components are developed by the project which allow it to run on PC architecture.
 For instance, some low-level components are replaced to better suit the platform, such as the kernel and HALs.
 The OS enables OpenGL ES hardware acceleration via Mesa if supported GPUs are detected, including Intel GMA, AMD's Radeon, Nvidia's chipsets (Nouveau), VMware (vmwgfx) and QEMU (virgl).
 Without a supported GPU, the OS can run in non-accelerated mode via software rendering.
 Since release 7.1, the software renderer has been implemented via the SwiftShader project.

 Like a normal Linux distribution, the project releases pre-built ISO images which can run under live mode or installed to a hard disk on the target system.
 Since release 4.4-r2, the project also releases efi_img which can be used to create a live USB to be booted from on UEFI systems.
 Since release 4.4-r4, the UEFI support was united into the ISO images and efi_img was marked as deprecated.

 Except AOSP, the following incomplete list of components are developed from scratch or derived from other open source projects to form the entire Android-x86 codebase: